eluczak/spotify-notebooks/README.md

 # Spotify notebooks

-Here are visualisations of personal listening habits in Spotify, in a form of Jupyter notebooks.
+Visualisations of personal listening habits in Spotify, in a form of Jupyter notebooks.